The Importance of Real-Time Data for English Learners

 That’s a game-changer.

-Here’s what’s possible today:
+Here’s what’s possible with modern technology:

-Automated formative assessments embedded into instruction, three times a week
+Automated formative assessments embedded into instruction three times a week.

-Real-time data on decoding, comprehension, vocabulary, and oral fluency
+Real-time data on decoding, comprehension, vocabulary, and oral fluency.

-Progress monitoring without adding hours of grading or prep time
+Progress monitoring without adding hours of grading or prep time.

-Skill-specific insights—not just “reading level” but exactly which skills are improving or stalling
+Skill-specific insights—not just “reading level” but exactly which skills are improving or stalling.

 This isn’t science fiction.
 This is the promise of tools like AIR Language, which puts AI to work gathering and analyzing data as students read and speak.